Skip to main content

 • <remote_name> — the connection name specified when configuring Rclone;

-• <object_name> — name of the object to be deleted.
+• <object_name> — the name of the object to delete.